NRumeysa/YapayZekaApiTesti/README.md

 - `src/test/resources/junit-platform.properties`: JUnit yapılandırması
 - Base URL ve diğer API yapılandırmaları `BasePage.java` dosyasında bulunabilir

+## 🤖 AI-Powered Development

+This project showcases the power of AI-assisted development using cutting-edge tools:

+### Development Process

+This project was developed using Windsurf IDE's AI capabilities, specifically leveraging Cursor's advanced AI pair programming features.
+The development process was a collaborative effort between human creativity and artificial intelligence, demonstrating how modern AI tools can enhance software development workflows.

+### AI Tools Used

+- **Windsurf IDE**: A next-generation integrated development environment that seamlessly integrates AI capabilities
+- **Cursor**: An AI-powered coding assistant that provided intelligent suggestions and helped maintain code quality
+- **AI Flow**: A revolutionary paradigm that enables natural conversation-based development

+### Benefits of AI-Assisted Development

+- **Accelerated Development**: AI assistance significantly speed up the development process
+- **Best Practices**: Automated suggestions for following industry best practices and design patterns
+- **Code Quality**: Enhanced code quality through AI-powered code reviews and suggestions
+- **Learning Opportunity**: Great example of how AI can be leveraged in modern software development

+This project serves as a practical demonstration of how AI tools can be effectively integrated into the software development lifecycle, making the process more efficient while maintaining high code quality standards.

 ## Katkıda Bulunma

 1. Deposunu forklayın